va7deo/ArmedF/README.md

 - Screen Flip implementation
 - Layer priority - **Chouji Meikyuu Legion (Japan ver 1.05) [legionj, legionjb]**
-- Service Menu Text Layer **NB1414M4**
+- Service Menu text layer **NB1414M4**
-- H/V clock timings for CRT need to be verified   **Please do not report if your CRT does not sync**
+- H/V clock timings for CRT need to be verified - **Please do not report if your CRT does not sync**
 - Protection Chip **NB1414M4** reverse engineer
 - Reverse engineer Terra Force and provide schematics
-- Pause module is unstable
 - Audio issues known, may be an issue with the jtopl2 core or the current usage<br>(No need to report further audio issues)

 # PCB Check List